 And if you’re looking for something larger, this overnight duffel is a great deal on Amazon and looks exactly like something you’d buy in Morocco!

-If you travel to Vietnam and pick up this clutch as a souvenir, it’ll be a pain in the ass to get home.
+If you travel to Vietnam and pick up this clutch as one of your travel souvenirs, it’ll be a pain in the ass to get home.
 It’s really fragile and won’t pack down at all to fit in your suitcase.
 Save yourself the hassle and pick one up on Amazon instead!

-We hope you enjoy shopping for travel treasures as much as we do!
+We hope you enjoy shopping for travel Souvenirs and treasures as much as we do!

 Need some travel inspiration?
 Check out our favorite travel coffee table books!